joanrufe/nextjs-ddd/README.md

-# DDD in NextJS backend
+# DDD in a NextJS backend

-This is an example of how to approach to a DDD like architecture in a NextJS project.
-This is very much opinionated and it's not meant to be a guide, but rather a way to explore how to structure a project like this.
+This is an example of how to approach a server-like architecture in a NextJS project

-Key points:

-- Event Based Architecture using an in-memory synchronous event bus
-- Prevent imports from DDD folder that are not the entry point src/DDD/index.ts.
-This is done by eslint `import/no-internal-modules`` rule

 In Domain-Driven Design, these domains represent different areas of the software's business logic.
 Each domain is isolated and can be developed independently, which helps in managing complexity and improving maintainability.

+Key features:

+- Event-Based Architecture using an in-memory synchronous event bus to decouple the different domains
+- Eslint rule to Prevent imports from server folder that are not the entry point src/server/index.ts.
+This is done by the eslint `import/no-internal-modules` rule
+- Prisma ORM for database access and migrations
+- tRPC for type-safe RPC communication between the client and server
+- Jest for unit testing
+- Playwright for end-to-end testing

-## Domain-Driven Design (DDD) Folder Structure
+## Server Domain-Driven Design (DDD) Folder Structure

-The DDD folder structure in this project is organized as follows:
+The server folder structure in this project is organized as follows:

+- `server/`
+  - `Backoffice/`
-- `DDD/`
+    - `User`
+      `Retention/`
     - `Email/`
     - `Notifications/`
   - `Shared/`
+    - `EventBus`
+    - `PrismaService`
+  - `Shop/`
-  - `User/`
+    - `User`

-Each subfolder within the `DDD/` directory represents a different domain of the application.
+Each subfolder within the `server/` directory represents a different domain of the application.

+### Backoffice Bounded Context

+The Backoffice bounded context is responsible for managing the backoffice, which is the part of the application that is used by the company's employees to manage the business.

+The Backoffice bounded context is further divided into subdomains, which are represented by the subfolders within the `server/Backoffice/` directory.
+In this example, the only subdomain is the `User` subdomain.

-### Email
+### Shop Bounded Context

-The `Email/` domain is responsible for handling all operations related to emails.
-It includes services for sending emails (`EmailService.ts`) and use cases such as sending a welcome email (`SendWelcomeEmail.ts`).
+The Shop bounded context is responsible for managing the shop, which is the part of the application that is used by the company's customers to buy products.

+The Shop bounded context is further divided into subdomains, which are represented by the subfolders within the `server/Shop/` directory.
+In this example, the only subdomain is the `User` subdomain.

-### Notifications
+### Retention Bounded Context

-The `Notifications/` domain handles all operations related to notifications.
-It includes services for managing notifications (`NotificationService.ts`) and use cases such as sending a welcome notification (`SendWelcomeNotification.ts`).
+The Retention bounded context is responsible for managing the retention of the company's customers.
+This includes sending emails and notifications to customers to encourage them to buy more products or keep using the company's services.

-### Shared
+### Shared Domain

-The `Shared/` domain contains shared resources that can be used across different domains.
-This includes the `EventBus.ts` for managing domain events and `PrismaService.ts` for interacting with the database.
+The Shared domain is responsible for managing shared functionality that is used by multiple domains.
+In this example, the only shared functionality is the EventBus system and the PrismaService.

-### User

-The `User/` domain is responsible for all operations related to users.
-It includes services for managing users (`UserService.ts`) and use cases such as registering a user (`UserRegister.ts`) and fetching user data with notifications (`UserDataWithNotifications.ts`).

-## EventBus System
+#### EventBus

 The EventBus system is a part of the `Shared/` domain and is a key component in our Domain-Driven Design architecture.
 It is implemented in the `EventBus.ts` file.